scarletbright/avalanche-docs/docs/v1.0/en/faq.md

 You are probably using one of the [official releases](https://github.com/ava-labs/avalanche-go/releases) on an architecture it was not build for.
 The `avalanche-linux-<release>.tar.gz` is build for AMD64 (x86-64) architectures.
 Platforms based on ARM chips, like the Raspberry Pi, are **not** working with it.
-Instead you need to [build avalanche-go from source](quickstart.md#download-avalanche-go-source-code).
+Instead you need to [build avalanche.go from source](quickstart.md#download-avalanche-go-source-code).
 Keep in mind you need to use a 64-bit operating system.

 ## Known Issues/Bugs